 - You want to remain silent even when you are angry just because you don’t want to antagonize your partner.

-- You are afraid to tell even trivial things such as your phone repair or a bill payment because you don’t know how they would react.
+- You are afraid to tell them even trivial things, such as your phone repair or bill payment, because you don’t know how they would react, and you often experience a sense of neglect.

 - You feel you have to take their permission to go out or do anything.

-- You feel ashamed or guilty most of the time.
+- You feel ashamed or guilty due to frequently imposed guilt-tripping.

 - You tend to isolate yourself from others because you don’t want to feel ashamed when the abuser criticizes you.